-Acton Housing Authority is a public housing agency in Acton, Massachusetts that participates in the Section 8 Housing Choice Voucher program.
+Acton Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Acton Housing Authority serves Acton.